Economy of Asia: Economic liberalisation in India

 By 2050, India's economy is expected to overtake the US economy, putting it behind China in the world's largest economies.
 Like China, agriculture makes up a large part of the Indian economy.
 As the Indian economy has grown, agriculture's contribution to GDP has steadily declined, but it still makes up a large portion of the workforce and socio-economic development.
 India's industrial manufacturing GDP output was the 6th largest in the world in 2015, largely due to petroleum products and chemicals.
 India's pharmaceutical industry has also grown at a compound annual growth rate of 17.5% over the last 11 years, and is one of India's fastest-growing sub-sectors today.
 However, the engineering industry in India is still the largest sub-sector by GDP.

-Perhaps the most exciting development in India is its incredibly fast-growing information technology and business process outsourcing sub-sector.
+India has a growing information technology and business process outsourcing sub-sector.
 Cities like Bangalore, Hyderabad rival the United States's Silicon Valley in innovation and technological advancement as more and more skilled, tech-savvy students and young professionals are entering the entrepreneurial world.

 India's telecommunication network is the second largest in the world by number of telephone users (both fixed and mobile phone) with 1.183 billion subscribers as on 31 May 2019.
 It has one of the lowest call tariffs in the world enabled by mega telecom operators and hyper-competition among them.
 As on 31 July 2018, India has the world's second-largest Internet user-base with 460.24 million broadband internet subscribers in the country.